-meeting customer requirements; accomplishing process analysis and simplification; reducing waste and cycle time; working with and motivating volunteers; and setting priorities based on strategic alignment or cost/benefit analysis.
-Education needs also might include advanced skills in new technologies or basic skills, such as reading, writing, language, arithmetic, and computer skills.

-- Education and training delivery might occur inside or outside your organization and could involve on-the-job, classroom, computer-based, or distance learning, as well as other types of delivery.
-Training also might occur through developmental assignments within or outside your organization. - When you evaluate the effectiveness of workforce and leader development and learning systems, measures might address the impact on individual, unit, and organizational performance; the impact on customer-related performance; and a cost/benefit analysis. - Although this Item does not specifically ask you about training for customer contact employees, such training is important and common.
-It frequently includes learning critical knowledge and skills in the following areas: your products, services, and customers; how to listen to customers; how to recover from problems or failures; and how to effectively manage or meet customer expectations or needs. - An organization's knowledge management system should provide the mechanism for sharing the knowledge of employees and the organization to ensure that high-performance work is maintained through transitions.
+- When you evaluate the effectiveness of workforce and leader development and learning systems, measures might address the impact on student learning outcomes; individual, work-unit, and organizational performance; and the costs of delivery alternatives. - An organization's knowledge management system should provide the mechanism for sharing the knowledge of faculty and staff and the organization to ensure that highperformance work is maintained through transitions.
 Each organization should determine what knowledge is critical for its operations and should then implement systematic processes for sharing this information.
-This is

-- particularly important for implicit knowledge (i.e., knowledge personally retained by members of the workforce). - To help people realize their full potential, many organizations use individual development plans prepared with each person that address his or her career and learning objectives. - 5.2 Workforce Environment: How do you build an effective and supportive workforce environment?
+This is particularly important for implicit knowledge (i.e., knowledge personally retained by members of the workforce). - To help people realize their full potential, many organizations use individual development plans prepared with each person that address his or her career and learning objectives.

+5.2 Workforce Environment: How do you build an effective and supportive workforce environment?